 Thorndown’s Peelable Glass Paint is water-repellent so can be painted on the outside of glass windows.
 This is especially useful in glass houses where large established plants can make it impossible to access glass panes from the inside.
 Peelable Glass Paint goes a long way and will cover up to approximately 9 square meters with one 750ml tin.

 For best greenhouse shading results and easy application use a small roller such as a radiator roller with foam or tight nap fibre roller sleeve.
 You don’t need much Glass Paint as it goes a long way and application is very quick and easy.
 Just roll on and leave to dry.

 Using a craft roller or different roller sleeves will give you a different finish effect on the glass.

-Painting on with the radiator roller and fine fibre sleeve gave a nice smooth effect to the paint coating.
+Painting on with the radiator roller and foam or fine fibre sleeve gave a nice smooth effect to the paint coating.
 You can also have great fun with stencils that can be purely decorative, or used to apply small amounts of shading where full pane shading isn’t needed.
 These can be left on all year round making your glass house an attractive feature throughout the cold and colourless winter months.
 As the coating is water-repellent it can survive rain, snow and frost.

 Quickly and easily the greenhouse glass panes are shaded and plants protected for the season.

 Thorndown Peelable Glass Paint is a ready-to-use product so you don’t have to mix up the old greenhouse shading paint or spend hours scrubbing it off at the end of the season or when the sun disappears – just pick at an edge and peel it off!